 Warning: You should always consult your physician before taking any supplements, particularly if you’re taking any other medications or dealing with any pre-existing health conditions.

 There are a few foods that also naturally contain vitamin D. It’s most prevalent in fatty fish, like salmon, swordfish, and tuna.
 Cod liver oil, which can also be purchased as a supplement, is also high in vitamin D and other minerals.
-Garden of Life Cod Liver Oil is surprisingly tasty and easy to take in liquid form.
+It’s surprisingly tasty and easy to take in liquid form.

 Egg yolks, cheese, and beef liver also contain small amounts of vitamin D, although not enough for you to get your daily recommended intake from these foods alone.
 Many foods are fortified with vitamin D, which can be another great way to supplement your diet.
 It’s common to see orange juice, milk, and cereals with this vitamin added to them, as well.